 How to Connect REST API to Azure?

-You can set up the REST API Azure Migration using Azure Data Factory.
-Using the Copy Data Tool, you can easily create a pipeline to move data from your REST source to various Azure sources like Azure SQL Database or Azure Blob Storage.
+You can set up the Azure SQL REST API Migration using Azure Data Factory.
+Using the Copy Data Tool, you can easily create a pipeline to move data from your REST source to various Azure sources like Azure SQL API Database or Azure Blob Storage.
 In this article, REST is selected as the data source and Azure SQL Database as the destination.
 Before you begin using the REST API to Azure connector, you need to have an Azure Data Factory.
 If not done already, you can set up your Data Factory using the Official Azure Documentation.

 To get started with the REST API to Azure Integration process, you can follow the simple steps given below: